muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 - Generic: Capsule, Excuse, Ignorance
 - Source Code: Nesting, Heading, Renaming, Entity

+A *possrep* corresponds to the concept of a *data type*, where the latter is characterized by a set of *values*, and one may choose to use those terms interchangeably in less formal speech.
+But formally a *data type* exists only as part of an external data model used with MUON and is not part of MUON itself.
+Depending on the data model in question, each MUON possrep may correspond to exactly 1 data type, or to multiple data types, or multiple possreps may correspond to 1 data type.

-This document avoids defining any relationship between these types, and officially leaves it up to each external data model used with MUON to define for itself whether any two given types are *conjoined* (have any values in common) or *disjoint* (have no values in common).
-For example, some external data models may consider **Integer** to be a *subtype* of **Fraction** (`42` is a member of both) while others may consider the two types to be disjoint (`42` and `42.0` do not compare as equal).
-The sole exceptions are that the (not listed above) **Any** and **None** types explicitly are a *supertype* or *subtype* respectively of every other type, regardless of the data model, for what that's worth.
+This document avoids defining any relationship between these possreps, and officially leaves it up to each external data model used with MUON to define for itself whether any two given possreps are *conjoined* (have any values in common) or *disjoint* (have no values in common).
+For example, some external data models may consider **Integer** to correspond to a *subtype* of what **Fraction** corresponds to (`42` is a member of both) while others may consider the two possreps to be disjoint (`42` and `42.0` do not compare as equal).
+The sole exceptions are that the (not listed above) **Any** and **None** possreps explicitly correspond to a *supertype* or *subtype* respectively of what every other possrep corresponds to, regardless of the data model, for what that's worth.

-Each external data model used with MUON is not required to support every one of the types defined here; however, every *value* that the external data model supports generating into or parsing from MUON must be losslessly represented using at least one of the types defined here, and that value must be losslessly round-trippable using all of those representations.
+Each external data model used with MUON is not required to support every one of the possreps defined here; however, every *value* that the external data model supports generating into or parsing from MUON must be losslessly represented using at least one of the possreps defined here, and that value must be losslessly round-trippable using all of those possreps.
-Note that the **Capsule** type is the idiomatic way for an external data model to represent "new" types in a consistent way.
+Note that the **Capsule** possrep is the idiomatic way for an external data model to represent "new" types in a consistent way.

 ## Ease of Use